deepu105/deepu105.github.io/_posts/2019-07-12-reflection-on-golang.md

 You can follow me on [Twitter](https://twitter.com/deepu105) and [LinkedIn](https://www.linkedin.com/in/deepu05/).

-Cover image credit: Unknown.
-Found [here](https://thepracticaldev.s3.amazonaws.com/i/snu9zy2ywp0ftfcthda2.jpg)
+Cover image credit: Image from [Gophercises](https://gophercises.com/) created by @joncalhoun, Marcus Olsson (@marcusolsson), and Jon Calhoun.